minio/docs/source/integrations/setup-nginx-proxy-with-minio.rst

                chunked_transfer_encoding off;

-               proxy_pass http://minio:9001/; # This uses the upstream directive definition to load balance and assumes a static Console port of 9001
+               proxy_pass http://minio_console/; # This uses the upstream directive definition to load balance }
          }
-         }

-      The S3 API signature calculation algorithm does *not* support proxy schemes where you host either the MinIO Server API or Console GUI on a subpath, such as ``minio.example.net/s3/`` or ``console.example.net/gui``.
+      The S3 API signature calculation algorithm does *not* support proxy schemes where you host the MinIO Server API on a subpath, such as ``minio.example.net/s3/``.

+      You must also set the following environment variables for the MinIO deployment:

+      - Set :envvar:`MINIO_SERVER_URL` to the proxy host FQDN of the MinIO Server (``https://minio.example.net``)
+      - Set the :envvar:`MINIO_BROWSER_REDIRECT_URL` to the proxy host FQDN of the MinIO Console (``https://console.example.net/``)